wumm-project/wumm-project.github.io/TMC-Statutes.md

 Masters of Theory of Inventive Problem Solving, the "International Council of TRIZ Masters".

-Moscow, 09.09.2019
+Moscow, September 9, 2019

-Bylaws of the International Public Association of Inventive Problem Solving Theory Masters "International Council of TRIZ Masters"
+Statutes of the International Public Association of Inventive Problem Solving Theory Masters "International Council of TRIZ Masters"

+in the redactional version of October 8, 2019

 ## 1. GENERAL PROVISIONS.